MagicaJaphet/Extended-Slugbase-Features/README.md

 	"JetFish": "OneHand",
 },
 ```
 Allows for custom grabability requirement overrides, enabling the ability to make normally one/two handed items have a different grabbing functionality.
 It does not affect the weight of the object, but does affect how the slugcat holds it.
+Also supports creature overrides, keep in mind that [weight](https://slimecubed.github.io/slugbase/articles/features.html#weight) controls if a creature is considered heavy and slows the Player when holding it.
 #### Valid `Player.ObjectGrabability` types
 - ``BigOneHand`` - Used by weapons.
 - ``CantGrab`` - Makes slugcat unable to grab item, default case.